badidaoud/Smart-Waste-Management-System/README.md

 ## Overview

-Municipal and commercial waste collection is often run on a fixed schedule rather than actual need, which means trucks visit bins that are barely full and miss ones that overflow between visits.
-This project's goal was a low-cost, low-power sensor node that reports how full a bin is over a long-range wireless link, so collection can be routed by actual capacity instead of a fixed route.
+Most waste collection runs on a fixed schedule instead of actual need, so trucks show up to bins that are half empty and skip ones that are already overflowing.
+We wanted to fix that with something cheap and low-power that just tells you how full a bin is, over a long-range wireless link, so nobody has to guess.

-The core approach: a battery-powered ESP32 node with a capacity sensor sits in or on the bin and reports readings over LoRa to a receiving USB module connected to a computer, which logs bin status without needing local WiFi or cellular coverage at the bin site.
+The idea: a battery-powered ESP32 sits on the bin, reads a capacity sensor, and reports back over LoRa to a receiving USB module plugged into a computer.
+No WiFi or cell signal needed out at the bin, which matters once you're covering a wide area with bins scattered all over the place.

 ## Team and Roles

-This was a 4-person team project through a Catalyst Entrepreneurship program:
+Four of us built this through Catalyst Entrepreneurship:

 - **Jay S.** wrote the ESP32 firmware.
-- **Kenneth Martinez** was the most experienced member of the team; he reviewed everyone's work across the board and presented the project.
+- **Kenneth Martinez** was the most experienced of the four of us.
+He reviewed everyone's work and ended up presenting the project.
-- **Mithuran** contributed to reviewing work where he could.
+- **Mithuran** pitched in on reviewing work when he could, though he was buried in university coursework for most of it.
-- **Badi Daoud (me)** designed the hardware, PCB placement and routing, and the mechanical enclosure.
+- **Me (Badi)** handled the hardware: PCB placement and routing, plus the mechanical enclosure.

 ## System Architecture

 ![System block diagram](assets/block-diagram-system.png)

-*Signal and power path: a 3.3V rail feeds the LoRa transmitter and the ESP32, while a separate 5V rail runs through a TLV regulator and USB interface.
-The ESP32 drives the LoRa transmitter, which reports wirelessly to a receiving LoRa USB module connected to a computer.*
+*How power and signal move around the board: a 3.3V rail feeds the LoRa transmitter and the ESP32, a separate 5V rail runs through a TLV regulator into USB, and the ESP32 talks to the LoRa transmitter, which reports wirelessly to a receiving LoRa USB module plugged into a computer.*

 ## Design Process

-The design started as a hand-drawn concept sketch before any schematic work began:
+Before any of this was a schematic, it was a napkin sketch:

-![First rough concept sketch](assets/block-diagram-first-sketch.png) *Early concept sketch: USB-C charging into a battery, routed through a nano power timer and voltage regulator to power the ESP32, which drives the LoRa transmitter on one side and reads sensor input through I/O on the other.*
+![First rough concept sketch](assets/block-diagram-first-sketch.png) *My first pass at it: USB-C charging a battery, running through a nano power timer and voltage regulator to power the ESP32, which drives the LoRa transmitter on one side and reads sensor input through I/O on the other.*

-I learned KiCad from scratch in under 20 days to take this from that sketch to an actual routable board, working through component placement, connections, and an antenna keep-out zone for the LoRa module.
+I'd never touched KiCad before this project.
+Learned it from scratch in under 20 days, just enough to turn that sketch into an actual board: placing components, wiring everything up, and figuring out the antenna keep-out zone the LoRa module needed.

 ## Hardware

-The board centers on an ESP32-WROOM-32D, a LoRa transceiver (SX1278), a BQ24072-based battery management/charging circuit, an FTDI UART interface for programming, and a set of switches/DIP pins for configuration.
-The full KiCad project is in [`hardware/kicad/`](hardware/kicad/), including the completed PCB layout, not just screenshots:
+The board runs on an ESP32-WROOM-32D talking to a LoRa transceiver (SX1278), with a BQ24072 handling battery charging, an FTDI chip for programming over USB, and a handful of switches and DIP pins for configuration.
+The full KiCad project is in [`hardware/kicad/`](hardware/kicad/), routed PCB layout included, not just pictures of it:

 | File | Sheet | Contents |
 |---|---|---|